-IT operations & support are a critical part of every company.
-These teams need to collaborate closely with other teams in the organization in order to deliver solutions fast.
-Learn how effective teams measure, monitor, automate and improve their processes, infrastructure and service management in the DevOps era.
+Running and supporting systems is a critical part of company operations.
+IT and service teams need to collaborate closely with other teams in order to deliver solutions fast.
+Learn how effective teams monitor their systems, automate support tasks, communicate incidents, and much more in the DevOps era.

-Building strong, collaborative and focused teams at all levels of an organization is important for its ongoing success.
-This track is all about how to improve teamwork, connect distributed teams, hack your culture, scale teams, and much more.
+Teamwork is really hard.
+Building strong, collaborative, and focused teams at all levels of an organization is important for its ongoing success.
+This track is about how to improve teamwork, scale teams, cultivate diverse teams, and embed all that into the company's culture.

-If you want to push Atlassian products to the next level, these sessions are for you.
-Get practical tips easing administration, increasing end-user adoption, scaling your infrastructure, and extending functionality with add-ons to match your business needs.
+If you're ready to go big with your Atlassian deployment, these sessions are for you.
+Get practical tips easing administration, upgrading versions, increasing end-user adoption, and scaling your Atlassian infrastructure.

-All speaker submissions will be reviewed and graded by a program committee comprised of Atlassian employees and customers.
-Speaker details will be anonymous during preliminary selection to guard against any unconscious bias in the grading process.
-We plan to notify individuals in the beginning of June regarding speaker selection.
+All Atlassian Summit speaker submissions will be reviewed and graded by a program committee comprised of Atlassian employees and customers.
+Speaker details will be anonymous during preliminary selection to ensure we have an objective assessment of each submission.

 Atlassian is committed to creating a diverse, inclusive event that showcases the contributions of people from all backgrounds in technology.
 Collecting demographic data about our applicant pool and speaker lineup is a key part of that mission.
 We will not use this information to inform our selection process, but rather to understand how effectively we are reaching and supporting speakers from traditionally underrepresented backgrounds at Atlassian Summit.